 Low magnesium levels, or magnesium deficiency, can affect anyone who does not have an optimum intake of the mineral.
 The most common cause of magnesium deficiency is not getting enough of the mineral in your diet.
 Consuming a lot of processed fats, refined sugars, salt, synthetic sweeteners or caffeine, like energy drinks, reduces your body’s ability to absorb magnesium.

 You can also develop low magnesium levels if the calcium in your blood is too high.
 Although calcium and magnesium work together, having high levels of calcium can limit how much magnesium your body can absorb.
-Keeping your magnesium levels at their optimum is one way to help reduce the symptoms of sleep deficiency and remedy sleep deprivation.
+Keeping your magnesium levels at their optimum by choosing the best supplements is one way to help reduce the symptoms of sleep deficiency and remedy sleep deprivation.

 5 Ways to Remedy Sleep Deprivation